varasev/test-block-reward/README.md

-## RewardByBlock contract test in Parity 1.11
+## RewardByBlock contract test in Parity 1.11 and 2.0

 ### Usage

-1. Install Parity 1.11 and Node.js 8.11 LTS (with npm) if they are not installed.
+1. Install Parity 1.11 or 2.0 and Node.js 8.11 LTS (with npm) if they are not installed.

 2. Perform the next commands: